JaiminSheladiya/Uboric-website-clone/README.md

 6. You can find profile button over there it will me redirect to customer login page.

-## Men's , Women's , Kid's parts  -

-1. Each products have their own landing page.
-In there you can found some pretty information like our designers or brands which we have in our websites.
-It also gives you a trending deals and products for that particular part.

-2. Above of it you can find the different categories of the products.
-Like men's part has categories like watches , clothing , shoes , sneakers , bags , accessories etc. other 2 women's and kids have their related categories.

-3. You can choose one of them and it will redirect you to their particular webpage .

 ## Categories/Products page.  -

 1. After clicking one of the categories you will be redirect to that particular category page .
 Suppose you choose kitchen , then you will be redirect to the home -> product -> kitchen.